ekraka/TS-GAN/README.md

 Prediction script will generate two files: `temp_ts.xyz` and `temp_mov.xyz`.
 First file show the final guess structure, while the second file show the movie on how the optimization took place.
 Before use, we recomend open both files in any visualization program and check whether the generated guess is the desired one.
 In some cases choosing coordinates from `temp_mov.xyz` might be a better option for the further TS optimization.

 ### Training
 To train the model on your own data, convert `xyz` files of reactants, transition states, and products into the Coulomb matrices (CMs) using `xyz_to_clmb.py`.
 Ensure data is in npy format and CMs of reactants, transition states, products are aligned.
+Create an empty folder `temp` in your working directory then run:

     python train.py